buptai05/STUDENT-MANAGEMENT-APP/README.md

-# STUDENT-MANAGEMENT-APP-
-This is the updated version.
+# This is the updated version.
 Clone this one